 Skip to main content

-Mountain panorama viewpoint similar to Weeks State Park fire tower
+Mountain panorama from Weeks State Park fire tower

 Weeks State Park

-A historic fire tower with 360-degree mountain views — just 6 miles from Riverside.
+A fire tower with 360-degree views of the Presidential Range - just 6 miles from Riverside.

-Weeks State Park sits atop Mount Prospect in Lancaster, New Hampshire, just 6 miles from Riverside Camping & RV Resort.
-The park is named for John Wingate Weeks, a U.S. Senator and Secretary of War who authored the Weeks Act of 1911, the landmark legislation that established the eastern national forest system and ultimately led to the creation of White Mountain National Forest.
-The Weeks family estate and the summit fire tower remain the centerpieces of this 420-acre park.
+Weeks State Park sits atop Mount Prospect (2,059 ft) in Lancaster, just 6 miles from Riverside Camping & RV Resort.
+The park is named for John Wingate Weeks, a Lancaster native who served as U.S. Secretary of War and authored the Weeks Act of 1911, which established the eastern national forests including the White Mountain National Forest.
+Today, the park offers one of the most accessible and rewarding viewpoints in northern New Hampshire.

 The Fire Tower